Time Required : 2-3 hours

 Planning a Trip?
 Ask Your Question

 The Keppel Hill Reservoir is an abandoned reservoir located at Joaquim Garden and Landscape of Keppel Hill in Singapore.
 It is not a very popular trek amongst hikers even though it is not a very tough feat to perform.
 This is so because of the rumours of people being drowned in the reservoir and the place being haunted.
 For this reason, Keppel Hill Reservoir Trek is also known as the “abandoned trail.”
 This trek is meant for adventurous people and not for the faint-hearted as Keppel Hill Reservoir Trek is a journey to find a reservoir that seems to be lost in the wilderness.
 This trek is a good option for those who love exploring lonely pockets that are less frequented.

-The trail goes through a dense, forested jungle and leads to another abandoned path leading to Mount Faber.
+The tank is 2 metres deep and was supposedly used to provide water to the city of Singapore back in 1905.
+The remnants of the area include old water pipes, a diving board, a mysteriously stranded tombstone at the top of the hill and broken concrete steps.
+The trek trail goes through a dense, forested jungle and leads to another abandoned path leading to Mount Faber.
 The route to the reservoir starts at Keppel Hill and goes downhill through the woods.
 The forested path leads up to the reservoir.
 The trek is not very difficult in itself but is exciting and adventurous owing to the rich history.
 The National Heritage Board discovered the abandoned sight in 2014, and since then it has gained popularity for its history and is now a trekking route.
 The surroundings and rustic remains around all around the trek make for an exciting experience.